Monte Carlo Monaco on our 2nd Travel Anniversary

 For me, it has taken a lot of guts and determination.

 It is not an easy ride at times, and we have not given in.

-So here I sit, sipping a wine over the million dollar harbour view this day at lunch, and I thought to myself “What a Wonderful World”…. my favourite song – by Louis Armstrong.
+So here I sit, sipping a wine over the million dollar harbor view this day at lunch, and I thought to myself “What a Wonderful World”…. my favorite song – by Louis Armstrong.

-This really is a wonderful world, and I have the best travelling companion ever; my son!
+This really is a wonderful world, and I have the best traveling companion ever; my son!